 Encourage your people are used to giving each other open and constructive feedback.

 💡 Interested in learning even more about feedback and reviews?
-We’ve got you covered: Check out our free template with best-practice questions for performance reviews (including specific questions for 360 and leadership reviews) and the ultimate guide to effective performance reviews.
+We’ve got you covered: Check out our free template with best-practice questions for performance reviews (including specific questions for 360 and leadership reviews) and 25 smart questions to ask in performance reviews.

 And how about offering your employees even more support when it’s time for their 360 performance review?
 See our guide on how to write a self-assessment for your next performance review (with infographic). 😉